MENU

 • Tax revenues from iGaming companies will be allocated as follows: 40% to the public treasury, 40% to tourism development, and 20% to mental health promotion.

-Most Popular Payment Methods in Online Casinos in Peru
+Most Popular Payment Methods for Online Casinos in Peru

 Credit/Debit Cards Visa and MasterCard.